U.S. FAA says Verizon, AT&T can turn on more towers for 5G deployment

 The FAA said it and the wireless carriers "have agreed on steps that will enable more aircraft to safely use key airports while also enabling more towers to deploy 5G service."
 The FAA said more precise data about the exact location of wireless transmitters allowed it "to determine that it is possible to safely and more precisely map the size and shape of the areas around airports where 5G signals are mitigated, shrinking the areas where wireless operators are deferring their antenna activations."

 AT&T and Verizon on agreed on Jan.
-18 to temporarily not turn on about 510 towers near airports over the FAA's concerns about interference with airplane radio altimeters.
+18 to temporarily not turn on about 510 towers near airports over the FAA's concerns about interference with airplane radio altimeters averting what major airlines had said would be a "catastrophic" impact on U.S. aviation.

+The FAA plans to issue updated documents as soon as later on Friday to allow for more operations in poor weather "with new runways that previously were unavailable.
+We're getting them to the operators as quickly as possible so they can make scheduling decisions."

+CTIA, an industry trade group representing wireless carriers, said called the FAA announcement "a positive development that highlights the considerable progress the wireless industry, aviation industry, FAA and (Federal Communications Commission) are making to ensure robust 5G service and safe flights."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))